+Of course!
+Massage is beneficial for children and adults of all ages.
+Treatments are adjusted to suit each individual depending on several factors.
 Because children are smaller than adults, less time is required to complete a massage treatment.
 In addition, some techniques or areas may be excluded from the treatment due to the fact that children require less pressure, or may not be comfortable with a certain area being treated.

 Parents are required to fill out and sign health and insurance forms, be involved in the consultation and be present during the treatment for all children under the age of 18.
 Consultations in this case are more in-depth, and consent is required from both the parent and the child to ensure that everyone is comfortable with the treatment.
 Verbal consent is maintained throughout the treatment to ensure that the child feels comfortable.
 In some cases due to privacy, older children may request that parents do not stay in the treatment room for the duration of the appointment, in which case the parents may sit in the waiting room of the clinic once the consultation is complete.

-What kind of lotion do you use?
+What kind of oil do you use?